demisto/content/Packs/WALLIXBastion/Integrations/WAB/README.md

 ### wab-notify-approvers-linked-to-approval-request

 ***
-Notify approvers linked to an approval request by sending them an email.
+Notify approvers linked to an approval request by sending them an email

 #### Base Command